Declares a method, (possibly with a body), so that it can be referenced via a method reference, called, and overridden.

 If the method declares type parameters and the annotation is placed after the type-parameter-list, the annotation must target type-uses and the annotation applies only to the return type.

-Keyword modifiers are any of public
+Keyword modifiers are any of public, protected,

 Access modifiers affect the accessibility of a method, which determines from where the method may be invoked (via a method invocation statement), referenced (via a method reference), and overridden.
 Without any access modifier keywords, a method's accessibility is package-protected, meaning that it can be accessed by code within the same package as where it is declared.
 If the method has the access modifier:

-, it can be accessed from within the
+public, it can be accessed from anywhere,protected, it can be accessed from within the

 top-level class it is declared in and within all of the subclasses of

-, it can be accessed from within the top-level
+the immediate, surrounding class it is declared in,private, it can be accessed from within the top-level

 class it is declared in only.A method can have at most one access modifier keyword, otherwise a compile error occurs.

-The final modifier, when used on a method, disables
+| final | The finalmodifier, when used on a method, disables

 the ability for any subclasses to override the method.
 Despite having

-no effect, it may be used on private methods.
+no effect, it may be used onprivatemethods.
 It cannot

-be used on declarations directly in an interface , nor on
+be used on declarations directly in aninterface, nor on

-The static modifier causes a method to be a class
+| static | The staticmodifier causes a method to be a class

 method rather than an instance method.
 Resultingly, the

-method may not refer to this , super , or any
+method may not refer tothis,super, or any

 other instance methods or instance fields without qualifying such